alexjlockwood/AndroidDesignPatterns/_posts/2014-12-05-activity-fragment-content-transitions-in-depth-part2.md

 As an example, take a look once again at the content transitions in **Video 2.1** above.
 Notice how the user avatar elements animate into the screen individually during the enter transition, but exit the scene together with their parent `ViewGroup` during the return transition.
 In order to achieve this effect, the Google Play Games app sets the parent `ViewGroup` to be a transition group _only_ during the return transition, making it appear as if the activity is splitting in half when the user navigates back. (**TODO: give example... i.e. `WebView`?**)

 ### Conclusion

+In this post, we covered three important points:

+1. Content transitions determine how an Activity or Fragment's non-shared views—called transitioning views—enter or exit the scene during an Activity or Fragment transition.
+2. Content transitions are triggered by changes made to its transitioning views' visibility and should almost always extend the abstract `Visibility` class as a result.
+3. Transition groups allow us to animate `ViewGroup`s and custom views as a single entity during a content transition.

 As always, thanks for reading!
 Feel free to leave a comment if you have any questions, and don't forget to +1 and/or share this blog post if you found it helpful!